-Academic Integrity & Discipline Appeal Process
+Academic Integrity & Appeal Process

 B. Plagiarizing: Copying someone else’s work or ideas and misrepresenting them as one’s own.